lennym/prompt-wizard/README.md

-# cli-wizard
+# prompt-wizard

-CLI tool for multi-step user input
+A user-friendly library for creating multi-step CLI interfaces to collect user input.

 ## Examples: